-This measure is estimated by linking life table data to each death of a person of given age and sex.
+This measure is estimated by linking life table data to each death of a person of a given age and sex.
 The life table permits a determination of the number of additional years an average person of that age, race, and sex would be expected to live.
 In this report, the age groups used in the calculation were 1-year intervals.
 These remaining years of life left are summed over all deaths due to a particular cause, yielding the estimate of the number of person-years of life lost (PYLL).
 The average years of life lost (AYLL) is obtained by dividing the PYLL by the number of deaths.
 Both of these measures can be calculated for any cause of death.

-O-6.
+O-11.
 CANCER PREVALENCE

-Methods: In this report prevalence is calculated at 1/1/2004.
-Limited-duration prevalence is calculated using the counting method implemented in the SEERStat software.
+Methods: In this report prevalence is calculated at 1/1/2005.
+Limited-duration prevalence is calculated using the counting method implemented in the SEER\Stat software.
 This method calculates the number or proportion of people alive at the prevalence date who had a diagnosis of the disease within the past x years (e.g., x = 5, 10, 20, or the full history of the registry).
-This method includes a correction for people lost to follow-up.
-For each individual lost to follow-up, a probability of being alive at the prevalence date is estimated from an appropriate survival function stratified by age at diagnosis (0-59, 60-69, 70+), sex, cancer site, year of diagnosis, and race, conditional on being alive at the time of loss to follow-up.
 Year of diagnosis is stratified into 5-year groups from the prevalence date, with the least recent interval being of varying length (4-8 years), depending on the length of years used to calculate prevalence.
 Race is stratified into white, black, other (American Indian/Alaska Native, Asian/Pacific Islander), and unknown/other-unspecified.
 When we use the SEER 11 registries, the same stratification as before is used, with American Indian/Alaska Native separated from Asian/Pacific Islander.
 Prevalence calculations for Hispanics use race stratified into: white, non-white, and unknown.